mindfultatiana/mindfultatiana/README.md

 I hold an MBA in Marketing, blending strategic leadership with data analysis and business operations.
 My work bridges cybersecurity, business intelligence, and applied AI development.
 I build custom AI tools and prototypes using Python, including a generative AI tax estimator and an AI-powered multi-chapter manual generator.

 I primarily develop in Jupyter and Kaggle notebooks, with growing experience in full stack projects using Docker.
-I’m passionate about practical AI, cybersecurity, and helping businesses protect their data while turning insights into action. <br></br>
+I’m passionate about building things, practical AI, cybersecurity, and helping businesses protect their data while turning insights into action. <br></br>

 # Recent Training and Certs